Constant Rate Scheduling: A General Framework for Optimizing Diffusion Noise Schedule via Distributional Change: Experiments

-\textbf{Sampling Schedule:} We use linear, shifted cosine, EDM sampling \cite{edm} and CRS.
-In pixel-space diffusion models, we additionally evaluate CRS-$v_{x} + v_{\mathrm{FID}}$, which combines $v_{x}(\alpha)$ and $v_{\mathrm{FID}}(\alpha)$ for optimizing noise schedules.
-The reason for selecting the combination of $v_{x}(\alpha)$ and $v_{\mathrm{FID}}(\alpha)$ is that, as shown in Sec. \ref{sec:experiments_noise_comparison}, $v_{x}(\alpha)$ and $v_{\mathrm{FID}}(\alpha)$ have a complementary relationships.
-Recent studies \cite{edm, vdmpp} have shown that using different noise schedules for training and sampling can lead to improved performance.
-Therefore, in our experiments, we evaluate the performance of the diffusion models using arbitrary pairs of training and sampling schedules.
-Note that we can obtain different noise schedules for training and sampling using CRS, because it is capable of handling arbitrary distance metrics.
-Details of the conventional noise schedules used in our experiments can be found in Table \ref{app_tab:conventional_noise_schedules} in Appendix \ref{app:implementation_details}.
+\textbf{Sampling Schedule:} We evaluate four sampling schedules: linear, shifted cosine, EDM \citep{edm}, and CRS.
+For pixel-space diffusion models, we additionally evaluate CRS-$v_{x} + v_{\mathrm{FID}}$, which combines $v_{x}(\alpha)$ and $v_{\mathrm{FID}}(\alpha)$ to leverage their complementary strengths, as discussed in Sec. \ref{sec:experiments_noise_comparison}.
+Unless otherwise stated, the hyperparameter $\xi$ for CRS-$v_{x}$, CRS-$v_{\varepsilon}$, and CRS-$v_{\mathrm{FID}}$ is fixed to $\xi = 1$.
+For the hyperparameter tuning procedure of CRS–$v_{x}+v_{\mathrm{FID}}$ and the exact values used in our experiments, please refer to Appendix \ref{app:crs_comb_hyperparams}.
+Following prior work \citep{edm, vdmpp}, we allow training and sampling schedules to differ.
+We thus evaluate all combinations of training and sampling schedules.
+Details of the conventional schedules are summarized in Table \ref{app_tab:conventional_noise_schedules} (Appendix \ref{app:implementation_details}).

-\textbf{Sampling Methods:} Images are mainly generated using two stochastic samplers and three deterministic samplers.
-For the stochastic samplers, we use Stochastic DDIM ($\eta=1$) \cite{ddim_original} and SDE-DPM-Solver++(2M) \cite{sampler_dpmpp}.
-For the deterministic samplers, we use DDIM \cite{ddim_original}, DPM-Solver++(2M) \cite{sampler_dpmpp}, and pseudo numerical methods for diffusion models (PNDMs) \cite{sampler_pndm}.
-At small NFEs, we additionally use improved PNDM (iPNDM) \cite{sampler_ipndm} and a unified predictor-corrector framework (UniPC) \cite{sampler_unipc}.
+\textbf{Sampling Methods:} To assess the generality across samplers, we employ two stochastic samplers and three deterministic samplers.
+The stochastic samplers include Stochastic DDIM ($\eta=1$) \citep{ddim_original} and SDE-DPM-Solver++(2M) \citep{sampler_dpmpp}.
+The deterministic samplers include DDIM \citep{ddim_original}, DPM-Solver++(2M) \citep{sampler_dpmpp}, and pseudo numerical methods (PNDM) \citep{sampler_pndm}.
+At low NFE regimes, we also evaluate improved PNDM (iPNDM) \citep{sampler_ipndm} and the unified predictor-corrector framework (UniPC) \citep{sampler_unipc}.